 Laboratory introduction for undergraduate students (in Japanse) / 学部生向け研究室紹介（日本語） (PDF)

 About student application: We receive many spam-like e-mails which are often too general and naive, like "I want to study programming/software engineering/computer science" or "I am good at C/C++/Java" for example.
 If you are interested in joining our research group, please read and follow the instructions by our ex-professor (but contact me, not him, if you are applying for Tohoku, not Tokyo).

-Associate professor in Graduate School of Information Sciences, Tohoku University.
-Main interest includes the theory and application of programming languages and type systems in a variety of domains including process calculi, partial evaluation, security foundations, and functional programming.
+Associate professor in Graduate School of Information Sciences, Tohoku University since May 2005.
+Main interest includes the theory and applications of programming languages and type systems in a variety of domains including process calculi, partial evaluation, security foundations, and functional programming.

 Member of the Young Academy of Japan, the Science Council of Japan from November 2010.
 Research associate of Prof. Benjamin C. Pierce, Department of Computer Science, University of Pennsylvania from April 2003 to April 2005.
 Assistant professor in Yonezawa Laboratory, Department of Computer Science, University of Tokyo from April 2001 to March 2003.
 A principal developer in IPA Exploratory Software Project from June 2004 to February 2005.
 Received Ph.D. in Information Science and Technology from the University of Tokyo in November 2004.